dogecv/DogeCV/docs/detectors/Cryptobox.md

 **STATUS:** _70% Competition Ready_
 **LAST UPDATED:** _1/1/2018 with DogeCV 1.1_

+**WARNING** - This detector was made for an older competiotion.
+It is no longer being developed, but is still here for refrence purposes.

 # About
 The Cryptobox detector is used to get positions of each column inside a cryptobox.
 This can be used to align your robot with a certain collumn of the cryptobox.